 ./bin/spark-submit examples/src/main/python/pi.py 10

-Spark also provides an experimental R API since 1.4 (only DataFrames APIs included).
+Spark also provides an R API since 1.4 (only DataFrames APIs included).

-To run Spark interactively in a R interpreter, use
+To run Spark interactively in an R interpreter, use

 ./bin/sparkR --master local